lancedb/lancedb/docs/src/basic.md

       db.drop_table("my_table")
       ```

       This permanently removes the table and is not recoverable, unlike deleting rows.
       By default, if the table does not exist an exception is raised.
 To suppress this,
       you can pass in `ignore_missing=True`.

+=== "JavaScript"
+      ```javascript
+      await db.dropTable('myTable')
+      ```

+      This permanently removes the table and is not recoverable, unlike deleting rows.
+      If the table does not exist an exception is raised.

 ## What's next